EnterpriseDB/edb-ansible/roles/init_dbserver/README.md

 init_dbserver
 =========

-This Ansible Galaxy Role Initializes Postgres or EnterpriseDB Postgresql Advanced Server versions: 10, 11 and 12 on Instances previously configured.
+This Ansible Galaxy Role Initializes Postgres or EnterpriseDB Postgresql Advanced Server versions: 10, 11, 12 and 13 on instances previously configured.

 **Not all Distribution or versions are supported on all the operating systems available.**
 **For more details refer to the: 'Database Engines Supported' section**